jstowers/Angular2/README.md

 				})

 		ii.
-Can list all inputs in one place as part of component metadata.
-Good way to document a component, but if you refactor the code and change the property name, you will have to change the name here as well.
-This additional step is not as efficient as using the @Input decorator above.
+This method is a good way to document a component, listing all the inputs in one place as part of the component's metadata.

+		iii.
+But if you refactor the code and change the property, you will have to the change the property name here as well.
+This additional step makes this method less efficient, less clean than the @Input decorator above.

 	d.
 Aliases

 		i.
 Can create an alias for the public name of the property